 Physical therapy continuing education comes in various forms, including in-person and online teaching.
-In some states, participation in webinars and conferences is also considered valid toward CECs.
-Before you sign up for a CE course, though, check with your state board of physical therapy to make sure it qualifies as an eligible CE.
+In some states, participation in webinars and conferences is also considered valid for CECs.
+Before signing up for a CE course, check with your state physical therapy board to ensure it qualifies as an eligible CE.

 For example, the Virginia Board of Physical Therapy provides a list of accepted CE providers.
 The state accepts CEU courses provided by:

-They also accept training provided by government agencies, accredited colleges and universities, and nationally accredited health care organizations.
+They also accept training from government agencies, accredited colleges and universities, and nationally accredited healthcare organizations.

 Again, this is just one state-specific example.
 It’s important that you consult your own state physical therapy board to find out what coursework is eligible for CECs in your state.
-However, the above list can give you an idea of the range of possibilities you have to get the continuing education you need.
+However, the above list can give you an idea of the possibilities for getting the continuing education you need.
 There are many options available!

 The topics covered in physical therapy continuing education are likewise diverse.
 Possible areas of study include:

 This isn’t an exhaustive list and covers only some of the continuing education topics that physical therapists may deal with.
 New courses are continuously being developed in line with the evolution of physical therapy.